Asal Houshiarnejad “Nejad,” PsyD

 California License Psy Lic #PSY28994

-Dr. Asal Houshiarnejad “Nejad” is a licensed clinical neuropsychologist specializing in the population of children, adolescents, and young adults.
-She completed her undergraduate training at the University of California, Los Angeles in 2007, where she earned a B.A. in Clinical Psychology.
-She then completed one-year of coursework at Pepperdine University towards her Master's Degree in Psychology and earned her Psy.D in Clinical Psychology at the California School of Professional Psychology at Alliant International University in San Diego, California in 2015.
+Dr. Asal Houshiarnejad “Nejad” is a bilingual (English and Farsi) licensed clinical neuropsychologist specializing in the population of children, adolescents, and young adults.
+She completed her undergraduate training at the University of California, Los Angeles in 2007, where she earned her bachelor’s degree in Clinical Psychology.
+She then completed one-year of coursework at Pepperdine University towards her master's degree in Psychology and earned her doctorate degree in Clinical Psychology at the California School of Professional Psychology at Alliant International University in San Diego in 2015.